eddiesTime/sme_app/gfm_documentation.md

 changed after it has been initialized.

 The `build()` method reflects the second concept.
-This method has to return at least one widget, which in this example is a Text Widget.
+This method has to return at least one widget, which in this example is a text widget.

-If you want Flutter to use this widget, you have to either declare it as the root of the widget tree or as part of a composition.
+If you want Flutter to use this widget, you have to either declare it as the root of the `Widget Tree` or as part of a composition.
 The following code snippet shows the latter:

 ``` dart